Mafuja15/Credit-Card-Fraud-Detection/README.md

-# Credit-Card-Fraud-Detection
+Enter the feature values of the credit card individually or </br>
-This project helps to check the authenticity of credit card
+Enter a .csv file to get results